charlesreiss/cs3130-website/labhw/ooo-exercise.md

 *  23 Apr 2023: correct instruction I in part 2 to not write to register that was already used (was `%x17`, changed to `%x24`)
 *  26 Apr 2023: make cycle numbers for part 2 start at 1 to match with answer sheet
 *  1 May 2023: change "produces the result in the next cycle" to "produces the result near the end of this cycle" to clarify that forwarding is possible in this cycle
+*  1 May 2023: fix off-by-one error in range of physical register numbers
 </div>

 # Hypothetical OOO processor